9vult/Ameko/readme.md

   Rendering is handled via a plugin-based system, ensuring flexibility and independence from any single backend.
 The initial video provider will be [FFMS2](https://github.com/FFMS/ffms2), and [libass](https://github.com/libass/libass/) will be the first subtitle renderer.
 Video rendering is handled by OpenGL.
 The first audio renderer is OpenAL Soft.
-- **Tabs and Solutions:** Ameko will feature tabs, allowing users to easily switch between multiple open subtitle files.
+- **Tabs and Projectss:** Ameko will feature tabs, allowing users to easily switch between multiple open subtitle files.
-  Alongside this, Ameko is introducing *Solution Files*.
-Solutions enable logical grouping and organization of subtitle files independent of the physical filesystem structure.
-Furthermore, Solutions provide a centralized place for common project configuration, styles, colors, and more, offering a significant improvement for teams using automated build processes and version control-based workflows.
+  Alongside this, Ameko is introducing *Project Files*.
+Projects enable logical grouping and organization of subtitle files independent of the physical filesystem structure.
+Furthermore, Projects provide a centralized place for common project configuration, styles, colors, and more, offering a significant improvement for teams using automated build processes and version control-based workflows.
 - **C# Scripting Support:** Recognizing that many existing workflows rely heavily on scripting for automation and